mission and background

 Do you edit full manuscripts?

-I charge by the hour and can offer an estimated quote once I see sample pages and/or the full manuscript.
-(Most manuscripts from 30k - 100k words will need anywhere from 6-18 hours on a first pass, with 12 being an average.)
-If your manuscript needs more work at the core level, my first pass will focus on larger take-aways and structural suggestions.
-If your manuscript is further along and structurally sound, my feedback can focus more on finer craft details.
-Depending on how what stage your manuscript is in and your overall timeframe and budget, I can either aim to give more detailed feedback at the onset which will take longer, or to limit my comments to my core suggestions during my first pass-- and then leave it up to you whether you'd like me to give it another look.
+I charge by the hour and can offer an estimate once I see a sample pages or two.
+(Most manuscripts from 30k - 100k words will need anywhere from 10-20 hours on a first pass.)
+If your manuscript needs more work at the core level, my first pass will focus on larger take-aways and structural suggestions, with few line edits.
+If your manuscript is further along and structurally sound, my feedback can focus more on chapter-by-chapter and line-by-line details.
+Depending on how what stage your manuscript is in and your overall timeframe and budget, I can either aim to give more detailed feedback at the onset which will take longer, or to limit my comments to my core suggestions during my first pass - and then leave it up to you whether you'd like me to give it another look.
 I ultimately want to give your manuscript the time it needs, and the right amount of feedback for you to take it to the next stage on your own with my support.
 If I can tell as I dig in that I'm going to exceed my estimated quote, I will let you know before I proceed to do so.
 Please email me for my current rate sheet or for more information.

 What is a developmental edit?

-In a developmental edit, I will write you a long (e.g. 5-12 page) letter summarizing your writing and book’s overall strengths and weaknesses, and naming what I think your book is about, whether speaking to its narrative arc and guiding core questions, and/or pointing towards underlying imagery and weaving of themes.
-I will analyze your book’s overall structure, paying close attention to its first 50 pages, order of chapters, and overall shape (hero's journey beginning, middle, and end or braided/collage/non-traditional structures or flow between separate essays), as well as its voice, tone, point of view, and balance of scene, summary, and reflection.
+In a developmental edit, I will write you a long (e.g. 10-20 page) letter summarizing your writing and book’s overall strengths and weaknesses, and naming what I think your book is about, whether speaking to its narrative arc and guiding core questions, and/or pointing towards underlying imagery and weaving of themes.
+I will analyze your book’s overall structure, paying close attention to its first 50 pages, order of chapters, and overall shape (e.g. hero's journey beginning, middle, and end or braided/collage/non-traditional structures or flow between separate essays), as well as its voice, tone, point of view, and balance of scene, summary, and reflection.
 I may suggest potential alternate ways of structuring that may better pull readers in and that highlight your book’s thrust and meaning, or marketability.
 I will point out any larger craft issues and strengths, and offer light corresponding line edits (more line edits if time allows).
-I will summarize my main takeaways of what to prioritize when tackling your next round of revisions, after which we can discuss whether you want to send me another draft-- or if you feel ready to move on to a copyeditor.
-Essentially, I will offer you the most thorough feedback and concrete suggestions I can at this stage in your writing, giving you personalized craft lessons, while also guiding you towards being able to tackle your own edits and intuitive choices as you take your manuscript through the next stages to come.
+I will summarize my main takeaways of what to prioritize when tackling your next round of revisions, after which we can discuss whether you want to send me another draft where I can review how your changes are working, as well as zero in on key copyedits - or if you feel ready to move on to a professional copyeditor/proofreader for that final fine-detail review that one would need prior to self-publishing, for example.
+Essentially, I will offer you the most thorough feedback and concrete suggestions I can at this stage in your writing, giving you personalized craft advice within my letter, while also guiding you towards being able to tackle your own edits and intuitive choices as you take your manuscript through the next stages to come.

 What is the difference between a manuscript evaluation a developmental edit, or copyedit, or proofread?

 You might think of a manuscript evaluation as a cliff notes version of a developmental edit.
 I used to offer evaluations until I realized that if I'm already spending that much time with your work, I want to give you my full strategical feedback and not leave you guessing about how to go about 'fixing' the issues I might point out.
 With that said, I can still aim to limit the initial scope of my feedback if you are on a budget and don't want to go beyond X number of initially contracted hours.
 As such, I often suggest that folks start with a 10-hour package in order to obtain my package rate, for if there are any hours not used, we can always use them towards a coaching call, synopis edit, or revisions.
-This article does a nice job of explaining developmental vs. copyedits vs. proofreads.
+This article does a nice job of explaining developmental vs. copyedits vs. proofreads, and comes from a great, trusted resource for writers on all things editing and publishing.

 Do you offer scholarships?